xixixao/malice/malice_language_specification.md

 ## Implementation details

-MAlice is targetted at the Intel x86 processor architecture.
+MAlice is targetted at the Intel x86 32-bit and 64-bit processor architectures.

-There is no limit to the nesting of operations.

-Variable values are stored in registers (or in registers) and their relative position in memory is determined at compiletime.
+Types are represented as follows:

 - **number** is represented as a 32-bit two's complement integer.
 - **letter** is represented as an 8-bit ASCII code.

+Variable values are stored in registers, and the stack is used if not enough registers are free.

+The same applies to the intermediate steps in the computation of arithmetic operations.

+Theoretically, there is no limit to the nesting of operations, but the computation is bound by the memory constraints of the program (i.e. stack size).

+If an operation overflows, the resulting value will simply be the operation's wrapped two's complement value.

+Division by zero will result in a run-time error.